Pelvic Floor Physical Therapy in Oakland, CA

 Have you had abdominal or pelvic surgeries?

-We can provide trauma sensitive and psychologically informed manual therapy to care for and mobilize scars and improve function and decrease pain.
+We provide trauma-sensitive, psychologically informed manual therapy to mobilize scars, improve function, and decrease pain.

 Somatically supported therapeutic exercise program for established clients at a reduced rate.

-We offer skillful, competent, and compassionate transgender care.
+We offer skillful, competent, compassionate pelvic PT for transgender and gender-expansive clients.

 Frequently Asked Questions